Terms of Service

 2. Fees and Charging Event

 2.1 No upfront fee.
-Fairmark charges no upfront fee to prepare or file your grievance.
+Fairmark charges no upfront fee to prepare or file your appeal.
 We do not invoice you at signup, after preparation, or at filing.
 There is no per-property setup fee, no consultation fee, and no minimum.

 2.4 How "savings" is calculated.